Steamboats in Virginia

 Source: Library of Congress, Camp at Cumberland with a view of the Pamunkey River full of gunboats and transports (by Alfred R. Waud, 1862)

 When the Peninsula Campaign led to a concentration of forces at Fort Monroe in March 1862, the CSS Virginia ironclad sailed out of the Elizabeth River and easily defeated several wooden warships in Hampton Roads.
 The timely arrival of the USS Monitor led to the first battle of ironclad, steam-powered warships.
-While neither ironclad could destroy the other, the Union Navy was able to keep the CSS Virginia bottled up in the Elizabeth River, allowing steamboats to bring massive amounts of supplies for the Peninsula Campaign up the York River to White House Landing.
+While neither ironclad could destroy the other, the Union Navy was able to keep the CSS Virginia bottled up in the Elizabeth River.
+Union steamboats brought bring massive amounts of supplies for the Peninsula Campaign up the York River to White House Landing.

 the CSS Richmond was a Confederate ironclad constructed initially at the Norfolk Navy Yard, completed in Richmond after the Confederates abandoned Hampton Roads, and trapped upstream of Drewry's Bluff for the rest of the Civil War